 With the introduction of generative AI, educators can now produce high-quality, personalized learning materials at scale for their students.
-These models can produce diverse explanations [35] that students find engaging [34] and that are often rated higher in quality compared to explanations generated by peers [27].
-Students and instructors can also use the models to generate personally relevant analogies [5, 6], programming assignments [45], and to create multiple choice questions [14, 48].
-As such, generative AI has become a legitimate source of help for many computing students [23, 43] with over 26% of students using it on a daily basis [23].
+These models can produce diverse explanations [39] that students find engaging [38] and that are often rated higher [29] or equal [3] in quality compared to explanations generated by peers.
+While LLM-generated code explanations have been found to be similar semantically and lexically to those created by experts, their readability is lower compared to explanations created by experts or students [31].
+Students and instructors can also use the models to generate personally relevant analogies [6, 7], programming assignments [49], and to create multiple choice questions [15, 52].
+As such, generative AI has become a legitimate source of help for many computing students [25, 47] with over 26% of students using it on a daily basis [25].

 To further support students, researchers have also developed interactive systems to scaffold student's use of generative AI in classroom settings.
-This scaffolding is essential to prevent misuse [3, 26, 51] and to address challenges that some students face in effectively prompting and interpreting responses from generative AI [23, 44].
-Such systems include, for example, CodeAid [25], CodeHelp [31], and Promptly [11].
+This scaffolding is essential to prevent misuse [4, 28, 55] and to address challenges that some students face in effectively prompting and interpreting responses from generative AI [25, 48].
+Such systems include, for example, CodeAid [27], Code-Help [34], and Promptly [12].
 Despite the emergence of tools that scaffold the use of generative AI, less research has been dedicated to investigating whether generative AI can be used to simulate student behaviors or generate synthetic student data.
-Markel et al. simulated student questions to train teaching assistants [36], highlighting a potential area for further investigation.
+Markel et al. simulated student questions to train teaching assistants [40], highlighting a potential area for further investigation.